 3 In an electric mixer, beat butter until light, add sugar and beat until fluffy.
 Add the eggs, one at a time, beating to incorporate after each addition.
 Add the vanilla and the applesauce and beat until smooth.

 4 Mix in half of the dry ingredients.
 Just before they are blended, add the thinned yogurt (or buttermilk).
-Then mix in the rest of the dry ingredients, until completely incorporated.
+Then mix in the rest of the dry ingredients and the nuts and raisins, until completely incorporated.
 Do not over-mix.

 5 Pour out the batter into your prepared cake pan.
 Place in the middle rack of the 375°F oven and bake for 25-30 minutes, until done.
 The cake should spring back to the touch, and a toothpick or thin skewer should come out clean after being inserted in various spots in the middle of the cake.
 Remove the cake from the oven.
 Let cool for 15 minutes.
 Then invert to cool completely on a rack.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to the source recipe here on Simply Recipes.
 Thank you!